geoffmomin/Photobooth/ReadMe.txt

 Go to a browser and type "http://138.68.25.50:8650/run/main.html" in the url. our app will load.

 USAGE:
+You will be taken to splash page.
+You can click enter or scroll down to the main page.
 If you upload a picture and it doesn't show within 5 seconds, refresh the page.
+However, there is a progress bar to let you know of its progress.
+It should show you all the pictures when one finishes uploading.
+You can filter by a label using the sidebar.
+If there is not any photos that have that label, you will not see any pictures.
+	Click clear filter to show all photos.
 You can show all favorites by clicking the favorites on the sidebar and clicking favorites.
+If there is not any photos that have been favorited, you will not see any pictures.
 	Clicking it again will show all photos as normal.
-You can filter by a label using the sidebar.
-Click clear filter to show all photos.
 You can change the tags for a photo by clicking the triangle menu -> change tags.
-	You can exit change tags menu by clicing on the picture.
+	You can exit change tags menu by clicking on the picture.